bittukumars/Tata_Virtual_intern/README.md

 4. Visual representing demand for products in different regions, excluding the United Kingdom.

 ### Task 4 - Communicating Insights and Analysis

-#### Background and Context

-Now it's time to present your findings to the CEO and CMO.
-You should explain your thought process, data cleanup, and analysis.
-The leaders are interested in understanding the most lucrative opportunities for expansion.

 #### Key Deliverable